10 Everyday Mental Toughness Tests

 5. Wake up 30 minutes early.

+This is a huge indicator of success and this everyday mental toughness test is a cornerstone for our 30-day challenge.
 The first hour of the day sets the rudder for the rest.
 Can you fight the innate urge to hit the snooze and just get up?
 What will you do with the extra 30 minutes?

 6. Work through lunch.

 In the movie, Wall Street, Gordon Gekko said it best “ Lunch is for wimps.”
 Pack your lunch; take a break and be present while you eat and recharge, then grind ahead.
+Everyday Mental Toughness tests take sacrifice and getting uncomfortable.

 7. Turn off your phone.